stefanom/fably/README.md

 arecord -l
 ```

-and we should be seeing something like
+and we should be seeing something like this

 ```txt
 **** List of CAPTURE Hardware Devices ****